Compulsory Auto/Uninsured Motorists

 - Uninsured Motorists: The percentage of uninsured motorists declined nationally from 13.8 percent in 2009 to 12.6 percent in 2012, according to Insurance Research Council (IRC) estimates reported in its 2014 study.
 The IRC measures the number of uninsured motorists based on insurance claims, using a ratio of insurance claims made by people who were injured by uninsured drivers relative to the claims made by people who were injured by insured drivers.

 - The IRC said that California had the highest number of uninsured drivers (4.1 million), followed by Florida and Texas (3.2 million and 1.6 million, respectively.)

 - Oklahoma had the highest percentage of uninsured motorists, at 26 percent, and Massachusetts had the lowest, at 4 percent.

-- The Texas online insurance verification system, TexasSure, posted data showing that as of March 3, 2014, 13.28 percent of all vehicles in the state were uninsured, compared with 14.21 percent on March 4, 2013.
+- The Texas online insurance verification system, TexasSure, posted data showing that as of December 1, 2014, 13.83 percent of all vehicles in the state were uninsured, down from 14.92 percent a year earlier.
 (See Computer Databases below.)

 - Website Access: Access to insurance policies online could aid people who are evacuated or suffer a loss following a natural catastrophe, as well as allow policyholders to review their policies at any time using smartphones or tablets.
 Seventy-nine percent of auto, homeowners and renters policyholders responding to a November 2015 poll conducted by the Insurance Information Institute said they would like to view all policies available to them on a single website.